MarkHershey/docs/docs/dev/git.md

 - Any changes you made inside a `git` repository have to be **staged** first before **committing**.
 - It is a way to let `git` know what are the files/changes you want `git` to keep track of.
 - `git add <filename>` stages your changes on `<filename>`.
-- `git add -all` stages all your untracked changes within the repository.
+- `git add --all` stages all your untracked changes within the repository.

 #### `git commit`

 - `git commit -m "YOUR COMMIT MSG"` commits (saves) your staged changes with a short commit message.
+- `git commit --amend` amends the commit message of the last commit.

 #### `git commit -a`